Thanks to technology, our world is changing fast.

 As shown above, SpotOn is the top performer.
 With SpotOn you can use the app to create multiple virtual fences that will keep your dog safe in different places.
 SpotOn also offers a wide range of other features.
 For example: GPS tracking, activity monitoring, and training tools to help you keep your dog happy.

 Halo still has a lot to offer at a lower price tag, all things considered.
 Especially great training programs from Cesar Milan.
 However, I’d advise against using the virtual fence feature with static correction.
-It can be strong and unreliable when it comes to GPS.
+It can be strong and unreliable when it comes to GPS technology.

-At over $1,000 cheaper than SpotOn, Wagz can also be a great tool for pet owners.
+At over $1,000 cheaper than SpotOn, Wagz can also be a great tool for dog owners.
 It offers focused activity monitoring features that can be useful for tracking your dog’s overall wellness.

 Halo, SpotOn, and Wagz General Product Feature Comparison